Table of Contents

 Recent History

-Domnhall Murchadh and his brother Fearchar met the King and his Steward for a negotiation over dinner at Caer Suibhne, a neutral ground.
-The rules of hospitality were in force, and the Earl of Douglas was their host.
+- The Massacre at Caer Suibhne (774): King Alasdair V invited Earl Domnhall and his brother Fearchar to a private dinner at Caer Suibhne to negotiate peace.
 After dinner the Suibhne family left the two parties to negotiate.
 Raised voices were heard, and the clash of steel.
 When the Earl of Douglas entered the great hall he found the King's Steward cleaning his sword, the King staunching blood from a wound to his face, and both of the Murchadh brothers dead on the floor, their drawn swords next to them.
 Alasdair V asserted that they'd tried to kill him, and only his Steward's swift defence had saved his life.
+Despite the laws of hospitality, both brothers were killed.
+The King claimed self-defence against an assassination attempt by the brothers, while the Murchadhs maintain it was a calculated murder by the King and his Steward, Iain Alpin.
 You don't believe this story for a moment, your cousins had quarrelled with the King, but they wouldn't break hospitality.
 They hung one of their main lieutenants for that only a year ago.

 Allies, Friends & Lords